 The Dogs of Kid Hollow Farm

-The next planned litter will be a repeat breeding of Ava and Henry in early fall.
+The next planned litter will be a breeding of Ava and Zeke in early fall.

 Three days old